Picture of a bookcase at a divorce and criminal defense law firm in Pinehurst, North Carolina

 In North Carolina, uninsured motorist coverage is more than just a recommended addition to your auto insurance policy—it’s a requirement.
 As you navigate the roads, this coverage provides a layer of protection that can make all the difference in the unfortunate event of an accident with an uninsured or underinsured motorist.

 If you have questions about insurance requirements or have been involved in an accident with an uninsured driver, the attorneys at Van Camp, Meacham & Newman can help you understand your rights and explore potential options for resolution.
-Schedule your 30-minute initial legal consultation at no cost using the form below, or give us a call today at 910-295-2525.
+In certain circumstances, signing a general release can limit your ability to recover further compensation, especially through underinsured motorist coverage.
+Seeking legal advice can also help prevent fraudulent claims and protect your rights.
+Schedule your free consultation using the form below, or give us a call today at 910-295-2525.